tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/fundamentals/choose_the_right_data_types.md

 bytes:      110.89 KiB
 ```

-...but there's a huge difference in bytes processed:
+...but, when querying, there's a huge difference in bytes processed, which is 8 times lower at 10MB:

 ```sql
 SELECT sum(number)